3 Common Co-Parenting Issues

 - Saying things like “we can’t afford this because your dad didn’t give us enough money this month.”

-- Using your children as messengers to pass information back and forth rather than speaking to your ex directly.
+- Using your children as messengers to pass information back and forth rather than speaking to your co-parent directly or through a secure co-parenting communication service like TalkingParents.

 - Using your children as spies to find out what is being said or done in your co-parent’s house.

-Introducing new significant others into the picture is another common issue that comes up between co-parents.
-For a myriad of reasons, it’s common that co-parents don’t immediately bond with the new person their ex starts dating.
-It is painful to see your ex with someone new.
-Your ex’s new choice in a partner may be quite different from whom you would choose.
-Most concerning, this new partner now has a role and influence in your child’s life.
+Introducing new significant others into the picture is another common issue that comes up between co-parents, as it can be painful to see your ex with someone new.
+Additionally, your co-parent’s new partner may be quite different from whom you would’ve chosen, and this new person may now have a role and influence in your child’s life.

-Ideally, you and your co-parent agreed early on not to introduce any new partners to your children until the relationship grew in seriousness.
-Depending on the children's ages and circumstances of your divorce or separation, it can take kids as long as two or three years to adjust to the realities of their parents living apart.
-Check out our blog, on how to introduce a new significant other to your child.
+Ideally, you and your co-parent should have agreed early on not to introduce any new partners to your children until the relationship grew in seriousness.
+Depending on your kids’ ages and the circumstances of your divorce or separation, it can take kids as long as two or three years to adjust to the realities of their parents living apart.

 You must be respectful.
-Just like there is no badmouthing of your child’s co-parent, nor should there be badmouthing of their choice in partners.
-You do not want your children to feel like they must take sides.
-You don’t want your children to feel guilty for having a relationship with this new person.
-And you don’t want your children to be disrespectful to this new person.
+Just as there is no badmouthing of your child’s co-parent, nor should there be any badmouthing of their choice in partner.
+You should avoid making your children feel like they must take sides or feel guilty for having a relationship with this new person.
+You also don’t want your children to be disrespectful to this new partner.

 - Authoritarian – Strict